Wiener-Hopf factorization and non-Hermitian topology for Amoeba formulation in one-dimensional multiband systems: Conclusion

 Our WHF-based framework reveals a fundamental connection between the topological structure of non-Hermitian Hamiltonians and the asymptotic behavior of their OBC determinants.
 The partial indices, which encode the number and localization of boundary modes, directly control the deviations between OBC and PBC spectral potentials.
 This insight extends the modified Szeg\"o limit theorem, originally formulated for Hermitian topological systems~\cite{EBasor_JStatPhys_2019_ModifiedSzegoWidomAsymptotics}, into the non-Hermitian domain, as the generalized Szeg\"o limit theorem~\cite{HWang_PRX_2024_AmoebaFormulationOf}.
 The breakdown of the simple optimization formalism in multiband systems is thus not a deficiency but a natural manifestation of nontrivial topological structure.
 The required correction terms acquire a transparent physical interpretation: they describe the exchange of root contributions across the Brillouin zone boundary.

 While this work focused on one-dimensional systems in classes A and AII$^\dagger$, the same mechanism is expected to extend to certain higher-dimensional cases~\cite{KYokomizo_PRB_2023_NonBlochBands}, though its full generalization to higher dimensions remains an open challenge.
+This is primarily because the extension requires a multivariable Wiener-Hopf factorization, for which a general mathematical theory has not yet been established.
+Conversely, however, the relationship between the accumulation of topological edge and skin modes and the deviation of the spectral potential may provide a physical guiding principle for constructing a generalized Szeg\"o limit theorem in higher dimensions.

+Whereas we focus on the case without edge modes, our formulation remains valid even in the presence of the edge modes.
+Since the number of edge modes is finite, they do not provide the relevant contributions to the OBC spectrum under the thermodynamic limit.
+Notably, the residual partial indices can detect the edge modes.
+For details, see Appendix~\ref{appendix: RPI and BBC}.

 In conclusion, the Wiener-Hopf factorization provides a unified mathematical foundation for the Amoeba formulation in multiband systems, resolving long-standing questions about the applicability of the generalized Szeg\"o limit theorem and establishing rigorous connections to non-Hermitian topology.
 This framework not only validates existing phenomenological approaches but also paves the way toward systematic extensions across symmetry classes and spatial dimensions.